Chart Color Schemes

 An assessment of population growth drivers in Forestville - Killarney Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Forestville - Killarney Heights' population is 13,431 as of November 2025.
-This figure represents an increase of 270 people since the 2021 Census, which recorded a population of 13,161.
-The growth is inferred from ABS estimated resident population of 13,425 in June 2024 and three additional validated addresses since the Census date.
+Forestville-Killarney Heights' population was 13,431 as of November 2025.
+This figure reflects a growth of 270 people since the 2021 Census, which reported a population of 13,161.
+The increase is inferred from ABS's estimated resident population of 13,425 in June 2024 and three validated new addresses added post-census.
 This results in a density ratio of 1,504 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth of 2.1% since the Census is within 1.1 percentage points of the SA4 region's 3.2%, indicating strong growth fundamentals.
+The area's 2.1% growth since census compares favorably to its SA4 region's 3.2%, indicating strong growth fundamentals.
 Overseas migration was the primary driver of population growth in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Forestville - Killarney Heights is expected to grow by 537 persons to 2041, recording a total growth of 4.0% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using a 2021 base year are applied.
+Growth rates by age group are used for years 2032 to 2041.
+Based on projected demographic shifts and latest annual ERP population numbers, the area is expected to grow by 537 persons to 2041, reflecting a total gain of 4.0% over the 17-year period.

 Frequently Asked Questions - Population